 Atropine is a common medication that you will learn about during your ACLS training.
 Continue reading to learn the basics of administering this essential treatment.

 If you are looking to obtain your Advanced Cardiac Life Support (ACLS) certification or recertification, there are certain medications that you will need to be familiar with.
 Because you will be working with patients suffering from cardiac emergencies, complete knowledge of the medications used to treat heart conditions is essential.

 ACLS certification courses are intended for medical professionals working in emergency environments.
 In particular, the knowledge gained in an ACLS certification or recertification course is geared toward emergencies that involve the heart.

 eMedCert is a dedicated provider of ACLS certification and recertification courses.
 All of our courses are administered in our completely online format.
 Our classes offer essential information that is necessary for medical professionals working in emergency environments.
 One of the areas our courses focus on is medications used in the event of cardiac emergencies.

 In this blog, we will be exploring the drug atropine.
 Again, this is one of the most common medications that you will come into contact with when dealing with cardiac emergencies.
 We will discuss how atropine is used in hospitals and other emergency environments.
-Keep reading in order to obtain a full overview of how this drug is used as well as important tips regarding administration.
+Keep reading to obtain a full overview of how this drug is used as well as important tips regarding administration.

 Atropine is the most common drug used to treat symptomatic bradycardia.
 This is a condition that is characterized by an abnormally low heart rate.
-It can be life-threatening, so it’s essential that you know which medications can be used to elevate the heart rate in the event of bradycardia.
+It can be life-threatening, so you must know which medications can be used to elevate the heart rate in the event of bradycardia.